benjvi/benjvi.github.io/_posts/2015-03-18-Capitalism-Is-A-Game-We-Play.md

 ---
 layout: post
-title: "Capitalism is a Game we Play"
+title: "Capitalism Is a Game We Play"
 categories: [technology]
 ---